 1. Organizing Your Website

 Organizing your product line gives everyone a clear understanding of how your business and products are structured.
+A reliable Direct Marketing Audits can help you with this.
 A website visitor is going to either know the exact product they want or they are going to know what general “category” it falls into.
 For example, if you are selling springs the person might not know the exact spring they need but might know it falls under the extension spring category.

 It all comes back to planning your site before you start building it.
 Make sure you know what areas of the site are going to be dedicated to what products and/or services.
 Don’t mix and match the areas either.
 Make as clear a line as you possibly can and stick by it.
 If it doesn’t work out then perhaps organizing them differently then you thought is the solution.